react-loadable/revised/README.md

 - Rewritten in Typescript.
 - Converted to ES6 module.
 - Assets aer sorted in output.
+- Support short hand definition of loadable component definition.

 # API changes

 Most of APIs are the same as the original `react-loadable`, except the `getBundles` function.
-The new API interface is as follows.
+The new API interface are as follows.

 1. `getBundles(stats, modules, options)`